 “I love DA,” forward Aaron Gordon said, per Tim MacMahon of ESPN.
 “I hope he’s here next year.
 I hope he’s our next coach.
 I hope he gets an entire training camp and a whole offseason to figure out his philosophy.
 DA’s great.
 He was excellent for us, and I hope that he’s here next year.”

-Adelman was elevated from his assistant coaching job with three games remaining in the season after Michael Malone was fired, along with GM Calvin Booth, by the team’s ownership.
-Malone and Booth had a strained relationship due to differences over the team’s personnel and Malone’s rotation decisions.
+Adelman was elevated from his assistant coaching job with three games remaining in the season after Michael Malone was fired, along with general manager Calvin Booth, by the team’s ownership.
+Malone and Booth had a strained relationship due to differences in opinion over the team’s personnel and Malone’s rotation decisions.

 Adelman is considered a strong candidate to have the interim tag removed, MacMahon reports.
 However, team governor Josh Kroenke declined to directly address the head coaching job.